Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

 # Contract state extension

-Once a private contract is deployed, it is only available on the nodes on which it is initially deployed.
+A private contract is only available on the nodes on which it was initially deployed.
-This means any new node doesn't have access to the private contract, because the new node doesn't have the code nor any of the state associated with the contract.
+New nodes don't have access to the private contract because they don't have the code and state associated with the contract.

-In real life scenarios, a private contract deployed to set of initial participant nodes may need to be extended to a new node which becomes part of the business flow.
+Contract state extension allows you to extend a private contract deployed to set of initial participant nodes to a new node.
-Contract state extension addresses this requirement.

-In contract state extension, only the state of the contract as of the time of extension is shared.
-This means the new recipient can't view any history of the contract.
+When extending a contract state to a node, the contract state at the time of the extension is shared, meaning the new recipient can't view the contract history.
 This also means events are not shared, as the transactions are not shared and no state transitions are calculated.

 !!! note